-Chapter seven: Inspection, compliance, and enforcement
+Chapter eight: Inspection, compliance, and enforcement

-- 7.1 This chapter outlines in general terms, our approach to monitoring the operation of gambling premises to check compliance with licence conditions and the law, and our approach to enforcement for non-compliance. - 7.2 The primary aim of enforcement is to achieve compliance.
-Enforcement means the formal approach, but also includes advice and support to business to achieve compliance. - 7.3 We may achieve compliance through encouraging a sense of community, improved communication, and proactive work with licensees and businesses.
+- 8.1 This chapter outlines in general terms, our approach to monitoring the operation of gambling premises to check compliance with licence conditions and the law, and our approach to enforcement for non-compliance. - 8.2 The primary aim of enforcement is to achieve compliance.
+Enforcement means the formal approach, but also includes advice and support to business to achieve compliance. - 8.3 We may achieve compliance through encouraging a sense of community, improved communication, and proactive work with licensees and businesses.
 Such proactive work may include training, giving advice and information, and initiatives that educate, inform, and encourage partners and stakeholders to work together efficiently and effectively.
-Our principal objective in taking an holistic approach to managing gambling premises is to prevent problems from occurring before they begin. - 7.4 However, we recognise that we cannot always achieve such aims, and that active enforcement of the law may be the only effective means of securing compliance.
-To this end the following enforcement options are available to us: - a) verbal or written advice - b) verbal warning - c) written warning - d) mediation between licensees and residents - e) simple caution - f) prosecution - 7.5 These actions are not mutually exclusive, and it may be that one course of action follows another, depending on the individual circumstances. - 7.6 We operate a partnership approach to dealing with enforcement matters concerning gambling premises.
+Our principal objective in taking an holistic approach to managing gambling premises is to prevent problems from occurring before they begin. - 8.4 However, we recognise that we cannot always achieve such aims, and that active enforcement of the law may be the only effective means of securing compliance.
+To this end the following enforcement options are available to us: - a) verbal or written advice - b) verbal warning - c) written warning - d) mediation between licensees and residents - e) simple caution - f) prosecution - g) initiation of licence review proceedings - 8.5 These actions are not mutually exclusive, and it may be that one course of action follows another, depending on the individual circumstances. - 8.6 We operate a partnership approach to dealing with enforcement matters concerning gambling premises.
 This may include working with the police or other Council colleagues or outside agencies.

-- 7.7 We have a licensing enforcement policy5 under which all our monitoring and enforcement practices operate.
-This enforcement policy follows the principles of the Enforcement Concordat. - 7.8 We will also have regard to the Regulator's Code6 under which we should: - a) carry out our activities in a way that supports those we regulate to comply and grow - b) provide simple and straightforward ways to engage with those we regulate and hear their views - c) base our regulatory activities on risk - d) share information about compliance and risk - e) ensure clear information, guidance and advice is available to help those we regulate meet their responsibilities to comply - f) ensure that our approach to their regulatory activities is transparent - 7.9 We need to be satisfied that premises are complying with the law and licence conditions.
-To achieve this, we make full inspections of premises, covert visits, and general monitoring of known problem areas. - 7.10 We will base our inspections and enforcement activity on the principles of risk assessment, a graduated response, and the targeting of problem premises.
-We will not routinely carry out full premises' inspections and the frequency of inspections will be determined on risk-based criteria with high-risk operations receiving more attention than premises carrying low public safety, crime and disorder or public nuisance risks. - 7.11 We will rate fully compliant premises as lower risk.
-We will rate noncompliant premises as higher risk. - 7.12 We will take appropriate enforcement action against those responsible for unlicensed premises/activity.
-We will take any action in accordance with our enforcement policy. - 7.13 Before deciding which course of action to take, we will consider the following matters:
+- 8.7 We have an Environmental Services (Environmental Health & Licensing Team) Enforcement Policy under which all our monitoring and enforcement practices operate.
+This enforcement policy follows the principles of the Enforcement Concordat. - 8.8 We will also have regard to the Regulator's Code under which we should: - carry out our activities in a way that supports those we regulate to comply and grow - b) provide simple and straightforward ways to engage with those we regulate and hear their views - c) base our regulatory activities on risk - d) share information about compliance and risk - e) ensure clear information, guidance and advice is available to help those we regulate meet their responsibilities to comply - f) ensure that our approach to their regulatory activities is transparent - 8.9 We need to be satisfied that premises are complying with the law and licence conditions.
+To achieve this, we make full inspections of premises, covert visits, and general monitoring of known problem areas. - 8.10 We will base our inspections and enforcement activity on the principles of risk assessment, a graduated response, and the targeting of problem premises.
+We will not routinely carry out full premises' inspections and the frequency of inspections will be determined on risk-based criteria with high-risk operations receiving more attention than premises carrying low public safety, crime and disorder or public nuisance risks. - 8.11 We will rate fully compliant premises as lower risk.
+We will rate non-compliant premises as higher risk. - 8.12 We will take appropriate enforcement action against those responsible for unlicensed premises/activity.
+We will take any action in accordance with our enforcement policy. - 8.13 Before deciding which course of action to take, we will consider the following matters: - a) the history of the premises - b) the history of the offender